Feline Pregnancy

 A junior nurse came in since this was educational.
 Phil pointed out a heartbeat, placenta and a kitten shape.
 At this stage of the game he said that the kittens are too big to count how many are in there.
 To an untrained eye, the screen really isn't clear so it was hard for me to see much, but it was good to see nonetheless, and I came away very glad I'd taken her & feeling reassured that I could call if I needed help over the coming days.

 The baths are definitely not something Noodle is happy with having.
 When she hears me filling up her bath she runs into hiding.
-I really don't want to stress her or make her mistrust me but we are 2 baths into treatment I think there is a positive difference so it is helping.
+I really don't want to stress her or make her mistrust me but we are 2 baths into treatment I think there is a positive difference so it appears to be helping.

 Meanwhile, there are now only about 8-10 days to go and I am feeling more anxious by the day.
 I'm watching to witness the movement of kittens inside as well her behaviour to see if she is looking for a nest site.

 Week 8 - The final week is upon us.
 Noodle is ultra-purry and affectionate several times a day and during the night - with the occasional harsh bite thrown in at times which comes so suddenly and is so unexpected.
 I have puncture wounds!
-This must be hormonal.
-She knows that this is not a behaviour I like & looks so very shocked at having done it.
+This must be hormonal or kittens are hurting her inside?.
+She knows that this is not a behaviour I like & looks so very shocked at having done it!

 I've wondered throughout this whole pregnancy at what she must be experiencing and how she must feel?
 She has nothing to compare all this to... no previous experience & no matriarch to have learned from.
 Maybe once the kittens are born it will all make sense to her so that the next time she is pregnant she will remember & ease into it all?

-She is so intelligent;often calculating in situations, or will watch then try things out for herself.
-She has for certain been very aware throughout that her body inside feels very different to usual and as she has changed physically, especially during these last weeks.
-Like a heavily pregnant woman, she too can't get comfortable with her growing tummy and breasts.
-Sad is that Noodle has been unable to get into her "happy position" suckle herself for comfort as she usually does due.
-I wonder if she will ever do that again.
+She is so intelligent;often ‘calculating’ in situations, or will watch then try things out for herself.
+She has for certain been very aware throughout that her body inside feels very different to usual & as she has changed physically, especially during these last weeks.
+Like a heavily pregnant woman, she too can't get comfortable with her growing tummy & breasts.
+I’m particularly sad that Noodle has been unable to get into her "happy position" which is to suckle herself for comfort as she usually does.
+I wonder if she will ever do that again (it turned out that no she didn’t).
 I've noted that she doesn't leap so far or so high to get to places she would normally have taken in her stride.
-Trial and error or awareness of her delicate condition?
+Trial and error or ultra awareness of her delicate condition?

-I wonder too if the experience of motherhood will mature her in subtle ways and bring about a personality adjustment which will be noticeable after kittens have grown and gone and we are back to normal here?
-Will we have be back to normal here?
+I wonder too if the experience of motherhood will mature her in subtle ways & bring about a personality adjustment which will be noticeable after kittens have grown & gone & we are back to normal here?
+Will we even have be back to normal here?
 Time will tell.

 She is more active than usual at night, or maybe I'm more aware of it because she is making so much noise!
 I've seen no nesting behaviours so am wondering where she will choose to give birth.
-I have a shallow plastic storage box ready in which I would like her to give birth, line bottom & sides with vetbed to provide warmth & comfort.
+I have a shallow plastic storage box ready in which I would like her to give birth, lined in the bottom & sides with vetbed it will provide warmth & comfort.
 I have more vetbed too so I can easily change it if it gets messy during the birth.
-I have a cardboard box too which is blanketed out placed in another spot.
+I have a cardboard box blanketed out & placed in another spot.
 I just hope she chooses one of them & doesn't decide to go behind the TV!

-I have a large dog travel crate, also lined with vet bed in the back half of it in the area I would like her to move to later on.
-Instinct tells a cat to move kittens from the original birthing nest.
+I now also have a large dog travel crate lined with vet bed in the back half which I would like her to move into later on.
+Instinct tells a cat to move her kittens from the original birthing nest.
 It's been set up now for a few weeks so that she is not suspicious of it.
 It is easily large enough with plenty of space for mum & babies plus, when kittens are mobile & I want to shut the door overnight for their safety when I am sleeping, to place inside a litter tray with food & water bowls too.

 Week 9 - Well... the last days are upon us - tomorrow will be the 63rd day following her first mating (15th August to 17th Oct = 63 days).
-I should get another bath in for Noodle before the big day... her skin has improved a lot rash-wise but it's not yet gone.
-I think the vet was right in diagnosing a fungal infection due to her lowered immune system.
-She has a terrible tummy again though she is eating & drinkin well & doesn't appear under the weather in any way.
-Hopefully, once kittens are born we can medicate her with something that doesn't cross the milk barrier.
+I should get another rash-bath in for Noodle before the big day... her skin has improved a lot rash-wise but it's not yet gone.
+I hope the vet was right in diagnosing a fungal infection due to her lowered immune system.
+She has a terrible tummy output again though she is eating & drinking well & doesn't appear under the weather in any way.
+Hopefully, once her kittens are born we can medicate her with something that doesn't cross the milk barrier.

 Oh boy - labour started on day 65. - but it didn't progress.
 No panting or contractions just a slow blood tainted discharge.